Your browser is not supported or outdated so some features of the site might not be available.

 Apple vs Sennheiser

 Sennheiser and Apple both produce premium earbuds for everyday use.
 However, Sennheiser has a greater variety of products.
 You can find everything from affordable gym earbuds to audiophile-standard over-ears, all of which have great sound quality and come with a wide set of features.
-However, their earbuds' design and controls aren't as intuitive as Apple's.
+However, the design and controls of their earbuds aren't as intuitive as Apple's.
 You can see more info on this brand in our article on the best Sennheiser headphones.

 Apple vs Google

-Google and Apple both manufacture earbuds intending to pair seamlessly with other products in each brand's respective ecosystem.
-As a result, Google's buds are a little less pricey than Apple's and feel slightly less premium in their build.
+Google and Apple manufacture earbuds designed to pair seamlessly with other products in each brand's respective ecosystem.
+Google's buds are a little less pricey than Apple's and feel slightly less premium in their build.
 However, they're more customizable and come with a graphic EQ and presets via the companion app.
-Ultimately, your preference depends on which ecosystem you're already subscribed to.
+Ultimately, your preference will depend on which ecosystem you already subscribe to.

 Apple vs Bowers & Wilkins